 refunds & transfers

 We get it - things change.
 The journey to an ultra distance trail run is a long one and some times people get injured or life circumstances change.
-You are permitted to transfer your entry and you can do this yourself via the Eventbrite log in.
-If you can't find anyone to replace you and would prefer a refund of your entry fee we are able to provide:
+You are permitted to transfer your entry and you can do this yourself via the Race Roster log in.
+Alternatively you can defer your entry to 2025.
+If you can't do either then drop us an email - email@example.com.

 Fully Rad Adventures has public liability insurance cover.
 This does not include personal accident insurance for competitors.
 We recommend that you arrange your own personal accident insurance, ambulance cover and income protection insurance before participating in the Event to cover any unforeseen personal costs you may incur due to ambulance trips, medical expenses or time off work due to injuries sustained whilst participating in the Event.
 For information regarding costs of ambulance or helicopter rescue refer to the NSW Ambulance website.